Due diligence reporting tool

 What timescales are involved when switching onto your platform?

-Where both parties have adopted electronic re-registration via Origo Options and offer the same share classes, the switch or re-registration request will be made within one business day.
-Where it’s on a manual basis, the request will be made in two working days.
+Where both parties use electronic re-registration via Origo Options and offer the same share classes, the switch or re-registration request will be made within one working day.
+Where it’s on a manual basis, it will be made in two working days.

-The full switch process will vary depending on the details provided on the documentation, but we follow a strict follow-up process to accelerate the transaction and users can check the progress via the ‘in transit asset report’, available on our platform.
-Our experience shows the Origo process can happen in two to three weeks (subject to accurate details) while the manual process may take up to eight weeks for completion.
+The time to complete the full switch process will vary, but we follow a strict follow-up process to accelerate the transaction.
+Users can check the progress via the ‘in transit asset report’, available on our platform.
+Our experience shows the Origo process can happen in two to three weeks (subject to accurate details being provided).
+The manual process may take up to eight weeks for completion.

 If your platform offers ready-made in-house portfolios, how aligned are the model portfolio names with the volatility ratings?